domainsofapp/domainsofapp.github.io/_posts/2017-05-21-waiter-jokes.md

 Finally, my own stupid non-waiter joke:

-Me: I got a long-distance girlfriend.
+Me: I have a long-distance girlfriend.
 Friend: Oh yea?
-Me: Yea, she's so far away that the light of her image has not reached me yet.
+Me: Yea, she's so far away that the light of her image has not yet reached me.